 - The requested duration of the test (2 hour maximum)

 - The Auth0 features, such as rules, email, used during the test

-- The Auth0 API endpoints to be used
+- The Auth0 API methods and endpoints to be used, for example

 - The types of Auth0 connections involved in the test

 - Which Auth0 Rules, if any, will execute during the test

 - Which Custom DB, if any, will be used

 - Which Auth0 Webtasks, if any, will be used

 - Whether verification, welcome or other emails will be sent

 - The peak load, specified in requests-per-second, expected for each API endpoint or Auth0 feature involved in the test.